-Magnesium is found in a variety of foods, especially those with a lot of fiber.
+Magnesium is found in a variety of foods, especially those with lots of fiber.
 Nuts, leafy greens, legumes, and whole grains are among the best sources.
 Some specific foods that are high in magnesium include:

 But food isn’t the only place you’ll find this mineral.
 You’ll also find it in supplements and certain medications.

 Hypermagnesemia is rare because the kidneys work to get rid of excess magnesium.
-Overdose is most often seen in people with kidney failure after they take medications containing magnesium, such as laxatives or antacids.
+Overdose with resultant hypermagnesemia is most often seen in people with poor kidney function after they take medications containing magnesium, such as laxatives or antacids.

 It’s because of this risk that people with kidney disease are cautioned against taking magnesium supplements or medications that contain this mineral.
-The risks are also higher for people with heart disease and gastrointestinal disorders.
+The associated risks are also higher for people with heart disease and gastrointestinal disorders.

 - nausea and vomiting